CMU-IDS-Fall-2022/final-project-migration-x-group/Proposal.md

 #### PART B: Factors Influencing Migration Rate
 - 1.Parental Income
 Data Source: https://data.migrationpatterns.org/MigrationPatternsData.zip.
 This is the same dataset as above.
-Objective: by exploring and visualizing dataset: try to answer How does migration rates vary by parental income?
+Objective: by exploring and visualizing dataset: How does migration rates vary by parental income?

 - 2. Economy
 Objective: by exploring and visualizing dataset: try to answer How does the median household income affect migration.